equinix-labs/terraform-equinix-fabric-connection-gcp/examples/network-edge-device-connection/README.md

 This example demonstrates usage of the Equinix Connection GCP module to establish a non-redundant Equinix Fabric L2 Connection from a Equinix Network Edge device to Google Cloud Interconnect.
 It will:

+- Use an existing GCP project.
 - Use 'default' VPC.
-- Use the `project` specified in provider.
 - Create a Google Cloud Router.
 - Create a Google Cloud Interconnect/VLAN Attachment.
 - Create Equinix Fabric l2 connection with 200 Mbps bandwidth.